music-suite/music-suite/docs/src/User-Guide.md

     b = parts' .~ flutes $ rhythmPattern [1] |/ 8
 ```

-TODO Patterns are @[Transformable], @[Transposing], @[Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.
+TODO Patterns are @[Transformable], @[Transposable], @[Attenuable] and so on, so many expressions that work for scores and voices also work for patterns.

 ```music+haskell
 fmap Just $ renderPattern (stretch 0.5 $ up m3 $ a <> b) (0 <-> 2)